Glizzus/blog/src/content/blog/should-you-do-devcontainers.md

 version for us, and `node_modules` is isolating our dependencies from other projects.
 There is nothing more that Dev Containers can do for us here.
 For this application, I would not recommend Dev Containers.

-For another application, however, you may require that they connect to MongoDB, MySQL, Redis, or some other external purpose.
+For another application, however, such as a REST API, you will probably be required to connect to MongoDB, MySQL, Redis, or some other external program.
 This is the perfect use case for Dev Containers!

 ### Entire Team is Proficient in the Technology